 Our three buildings are located in the heart of rural central Massachusetts.
 Our main building, a 1836 Greek Revival overlooks Barre's picturesque common.
 Our Coach House is aptly named for the fully conserved 1859 Concord Coach that is part of our collection.
 Our third building, The Heritage Center (formally The Tatman House) is our newest brick and mortar addition-- here we hope to expand out exhibits and offer room for research, meetings and community programming.

-COVID-19 NOTICE: The Barre Historical Society will stay closed to the public and all programs have been postponed until further notice.
+COVID-19 NOTICE: The Barre Historical Society will stay closed to the public unless by appointment.
+All programs have been postponed until further notice.
 Please feel free to contact us regarding inquires that we may be able to help you with virtually.

 Remembering Audrey Stevens